gfhuertac/maka/README.md

 maka
 ==========

-maka is a Python module that implements a querier and parser for the Microsoft Academic Knowledge API.
+maka is a Python module that implements a querier and parser for the [Microsoft Academic Knowledge API](https://docs.microsoft.com/en-us/azure/cognitive-services/academic-knowledge/home).
 Its classes can be used independently, but it can also be invoked as a command-line tool.

 If you'd like to get in touch, email me at gonzalo.huerta  _AT_ uai.cl or ping me [on Twitter](http://twitter.com/gohucan).

-Regards,<br>
+Regards,
 Gonzalo

 Features